hexbatch/apple-core/layer-docs/g-interaction-layers/items.md

 ## Protected message set

-Items can also have organized tokens of itself in a set whose token is from the same type.
-So the set and items in it are all tokens of the same type.
+Items can also have organized elements of itself in a set whose element is from the same type.
+So the set and items in it are all elements of the same type.
 There can be organization here with parent child sets nested, again of the same type.
 Live attributes are added here to enforce with scripts removing the parent child relationship.
-The tokens in this set, and also nested sets, cannot be put into other sets, they are only to be in one set forever, until deleted
+The elements in this set, and also nested sets, cannot be put into other sets, they are only to be in one set forever, until deleted

 ## Locking and unlocking